GuardianWang/LeetCode/CS-Notes/greedy/README.md

 1. [Partition Labels (Medium)]() [[LC763](https://leetcode.com/problems/partition-labels/description/)]

+## Pattern

+- maximum/Minimum

+## Types

+1. max number of intervals with the same intersection
+1. Stock
+1. subarray

 ## Tricks

 - to find the intersection of multiple intervals, sort by end point and traverse from left to right